 These days, the term environmentalist comes with an absolute rack full of baggage.

-As an environmental organization, I’m sure you are staffed with people who feel some connection with the term.
-After all, what good would an environmental organization be if it wasn’t staffed by people who align their beliefs with protecting nature, who put the needs of our earth high on their priority list?
+If you are an environmental organization or a green business, I’m sure you are staffed with people who feel some connection with the term.
+After all, what good would an environmental organization be if it wasn’t staffed by people who align their beliefs with protecting nature?
+People who put the needs of our earth high on their priority list?

-But the question is… how are you portraying yourself to the public?
+But is that same internal label how you portraying yourself to the public?
 Do they think you are environmentalists, scientists, lobbyists, activists?

 Think of the answer to this carefully, because it has a lot to do with how, exactly, you manage your communication materials.